Garden path ideas provide practical access to areas of your backyard, while also offering design aesthetics to complement your home and style.

-A softly winding garden path leads the eye through the garden, encouraging it to linger on areas of lovely planting, or drawing it forward on straight stretches.
+A softly winding garden path leads the eye through the garden, encouraging it to linger on areas of lovely planting in flower bed ideas, or drawing it forward in straight stretches.

 Well-designed paths are attractive features as well as serving a practical purpose, seamlessly linking different areas of the garden.

-Although paths can be temporary (such as a walk through a meadow cut with a mower), a permanent one will add to the structural backbone of your plot.
+Although paths can be temporary – such as a walkway through a meadow cut with a mower – a permanent one will add to the structural backbone of your plot.
 It can also be a highly ornamental feature in its own right, depending on the originality of the design and the materials you choose.

-Invest in a size that won’t easily stick in the soles of shows and get ‘walked’ into the house.
-Put a 5cm later over a weed-proof membrane and retain with edging boards.
+Invest in a gravel in a size that won’t easily stick in the soles of shoes and get ‘walked’ into the house.
 Gravel can also be used to soften hard-paved edges and to unify unrelated areas in the garden.

 There are no set rules that prevent the use of sinuous paths in a small garden.
 A short, gently curved path is certainly more interesting that a completely straight one, and a path that zigzags from side to side will make a space seem larger.

-This trick is useful for making a long narrow garden seems wider.
+This trick is useful for as a narrow garden idea to make a long, narrow backyard seems wider.
 And a path which gradually becomes narrower will give the illusion that the garden is longer than it really is.

-Edging acts as a frame to any material and is essential where gravel meets a lawn, or where stones meet flower beds.
+Garden edging ideas act as a frame to any material and are essential where gravel meets a lawn, or where stones meet flower beds.